Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector_V2.rst

 can be used as an indicator for detected motion or as a general purpose indication light.

-The Motion Detector Bricklet 2.0 has a 7 pole Bricklet connector and is connected to a Brick with a ``7p-10p`` Bricklet cable.

 Backlight in action:

 .. raw:: html